What should I have already achieved?

 Learning in History is assessed through internal and external achievement standards.
 The focus is on learning the skills around interpretation of sources through research, perspectives, cause and effect, and events of significance to New Zealand.

-You will have the option to choose a historical topic of your interest with the decade of the 1950s to conduct research on through exploration of primary and secondary sources.
+You will have the option to choose a historical topic of your interest with the Shoah - Holocaust to conduct research on through exploration of primary and secondary sources.
 You will form an inquiry in order to build your investigation around and evaluate the process.

 Will there be any FAO?
 (Further Assessment Opportunities)